OpenNebula/docs/source/operation/references/template.rst

 .. |user_inputs| image:: /images/sunstone_user_inputs.png

-Numa topology Section
+NUMA topology Section
 ================================================================================

-The following attributes can use to define a numa topology for the VM.
+The following attributes can use to define a NUMA topology for the VM.

 +--------------------+---------------------------------------------------------------------+
 + TOPOLOGY attribute | Meaning                                                             |